Urban Wolf

-Urban Wolf is an online non-verbal drama series, with 15 webisodes of 4 minutes long each.

-The movie was written, produced and directed by Laurent Touil-Tartour.
+Urban Wolf is an online non-verbal drama web series written, produced and directed by Laurent Touil-Tartour.
+The one-season series consists of 15 webisodes with a runtime of 4 minutes.
 The world premiere and first public screening of the show took place at the 2009 San Diego Comic-Con.

 In 2009, at the 4th Annual Los Angeles Independent Television Festival Urban Wolf won the Award for Best Drama.
 And in 2011, during the 15th Annual Webby Awards Urban Wolf won the People's Voice Award for Best Drama.
 It also has been selected for the 2009 AFI DigiFest by the American Film Institute as "one of the most compelling example of new media storytelling".

 On March 31, 2010, Sony Pictures Entertainment officially announces a groundbreaking worldwide distribution deal for the series.
 The show premiered on Sony Pictures Entertainment owned Crackle on May 13, 2010.
 Then Sony Pictures syndicated the series in a multi-platform footprint including: YouTube, hulu, the PlayStation Network, Google TV, the Bravia Network, Animax, AXN, AT&T, Sprint, etc.